 If you delete the work/school account from the BYOD device and you try to open the work-related document, you will get like this:

 So, this is what we did.
 We made a protection policy to protect corporate data in an app.
 We tested this on an unmanaged Windows 10 device with Office 2016.
 First, we saved the document on a corporate space/storage and later we copied the text from the document and paste it into an unprotected application, like Notepad.
-We did this also for Outlook, Microsoft Edge and Internet Explorer.
-This is how Windows Information Protection work on a Windows 10 device.
+We did this also for Outlook, Microsoft Edge, and Internet Explorer.
+This is how Windows Information Protection works on a Windows 10 device.

 This is it.
-Thanks for reading my blogpost about MAM-WE in combination with Windows Information Protection.
+Thanks for reading my blog post about MAM-WE in combination with Windows Information Protection.
 If you have any questions or comments about MAM-WE and WIP or maybe Microsoft Intune related, don’t hesitate to contact me by email or by posting a comment here below.
-I am also active on social media and some community forums, like Technet forum, Yammer and Techcommunity.
+I am also active on social media and some community forums, like Technet forum, Yammer, and Techcommunity.